 Flying While Intoxicated is a misdemeanor offense that can have devastating effects on a person’s ability to fly in the future.
 The FAA prohibits the consumption of alcohol 8 hours before a flight and prohibits a person from flying with a BAC of .04 or greater.
+See Penal Code Section 49.05 for more information.

 Similarly, the State of Texas makes it an offense to fly while intoxicated.
 This definition of intoxication broadly encompasses any intoxicant – alcohol, drugs, dangerous drugs, even prescription medication.